jackdbd/hokuto-no-ken-api/hokuto_scraping/README.md

 ## Installation

-If you wnat just the spiders:
+If you want just the spiders:

 ```sh
 pipenv install